 6. Betting on Certainties

-Remember, no trading pattern, including the shooting star, guarantees success.
+There is no trading pattern, including the shooting star, that guarantees success.
 Don’t put all your faith in it.

 Relying only on the shooting star and ignoring other methods could weaken your strategy.
 A balanced approach is often more successful.